nickeblewis/nicklewis.net.7/blog-drafts/write52-6.md

 - if you want to improve your photography skills, team up with someone who has a wealth of experience, like err, me!

 ## photography planning
-- what my plans are for December
+- what my plans are for December and beyond
+- alamy/stockimo

 ## Mayflower project